Key Highlights

 Pros:

 - Tangible Growth: Expanding physical resources provides immediate capacity increases, crucial for meeting demand.
-Companies investing in traditional scaling often see direct improvements in operational capabilities.
+Companies investing in traditional methods often see direct improvements in operational capabilities.

 - Established Processes: Conventional approaches may be easier to implement for organizations with existing infrastructure, allowing for a smoother transition during growth phases.